LISTEN TO AUDIO OF THIS CONTENT

-Actor Nelsan Ellis’ Death Was a Direct Result of Him Trying to Alcohol Detox At Home
+Alcohol detox at home can be fatal.
+Actor Nelsan Ellis’ Death Was a Direct Result of it.

-Unfortunately, it sometimes takes a high profile death to remind people about the dangers of alcohol withdrawal, especially detoxing at home.
+- Unfortunately, it sometimes takes a high profile death to remind people about the dangers of alcohol withdrawal.

 Just this month, 39-year-old actor Nelsan Ellis, most famous for his work on HBO’s vampire series “True Blood,” attempted a home detox.
 His struggle with alcoholism lasted over the course of many years and he’d decided to withdrawal on his own, which resulted in him being rushed to the hospital where ultimately died of heart failure.